AdityaMatrix/Js_project/README.md

  CSS
  JS

-  # Features:
+# Features
- Play-Pause Button
+Play-Pause Button: Allows you to play or pause the song.
- Next-Previous Songs Button
+Next-Previous Songs Button: Navigate to the next or previous song.
- Listen to any part of the song you like
+Seek Bar: Listen to any part of the song you like by using the seek bar.
- Display of name of the song currently playing
+Song Display: Shows the name of the currently playing song.